Derek Walcott: Career

 Walcott's epic poem Omeros (1990), which loosely echoes and refers to characters from the Iliad, has been critically praised as his "major achievement."
-The book received praise from publications such as The Washington Post and The New York Times Book Review, which chose Omeros as one of its "Best Books of 1990".
+The book was praised by such publications as The Washington Post and The New York Times Book Review, which chose Omeros as one of its "Best Books of 1990".

-Walcott was awarded the Nobel Prize in Literature in 1992, the second Caribbean writer to receive the honour after Saint-John Perse, who was born in Guadeloupe, received the award in 1960.
-The Nobel committee described Walcott's work as "a poetic oeuvre of great luminosity, sustained by a historical vision, the outcome of a multicultural commitment".
-He won an Anisfield-Wolf Book Award for Lifetime Achievement in 2004.
+Walcott was awarded the Nobel Prize in Literature in 1992, the second Caribbean writer to receive the honour after Saint-John Perse, who was born in Guadeloupe, and received the award in 1960.
+The Nobel committee described Walcott's work as "a poetic oeuvre of great luminosity, sustained by a historical vision, the outcome of a multicultural commitment", with the jury report praising him as the "Caribbean Homer".
+In 2004, he won an Anisfield-Wolf Book Award for Lifetime Achievement.

-His later poetry collections include Tiepolo's Hound (2000), illustrated with copies of his watercolors; The Prodigal (2004), and White Egrets (2010), which received the T.S.
-Eliot Prize and the 2011 OCM Bocas Prize for Caribbean Literature.
+His later poetry collections include Tiepolo's Hound (2000), illustrated with copies of his watercolours; The Prodigal (2004), and White Egrets (2010), which received the T. S. Eliot Prize and the 2011 OCM Bocas Prize for Caribbean Literature.

-Derek Walcott held the Elias Ghanem Chair in Creative Writimy at the University of Nevada, Las Vegas in 2007.
+Derek Walcott held the Elias Ghanem Chair in Creative Writing at the University of Nevada, Las Vegas in 2007.
 In 2008, Walcott gave the first Cola Debrot Lectures In 2009, Walcott began a three-year distinguished scholar-in-residence position at the University of Alberta.
 In 2010, he became Professor of Poetry at the University of Essex.

-As a part of St Lucia's Independence Day celebrations, in February 2016, he became one of the first knights of the Order of Saint Lucia.
+As a part of St Lucia's Independence Day celebrations, in February 2016, Walcott was made one of the first knights of the Order of Saint Lucia.

 Writing

 Themes

 Methodism and spirituality have played a significant role from the beginning in Walcott's work.
 He commented: "I have never separated the writing of poetry from prayer.
 I have grown up believing it is a vocation, a religious vocation."
 Describing his writing process, he wrote: "the body feels it is melting into what it has seen… the 'I' not being important.
-That is the ecstasy...Ultimately, it's what Yeats says: 'Such a sweetness flows into the breast that we laugh at everything and everything we look upon is blessed.'
-That’s always there.
-It’s a benediction, a transference.
-It’s gratitude, really.
+That is the ecstasy...
+Ultimately, it's what Yeats says: 'Such a sweetness flows into the breast that we laugh at everything and everything we look upon is blessed.'
+That's always there.
+It's a benediction, a transference.
+It's gratitude, really.
 The more of that a poet keeps, the more genuine his nature."
-He also notes, "if one thinks a poem is coming on...you do make a retreat, a withdrawal into some kind of silence that cuts out everything around you.
-What you’re taking on is really not a renewal of your identity but actually a renewal of your anonymity."
+He also notes: "if one thinks a poem is coming on... you do make a retreat, a withdrawal into some kind of silence that cuts out everything around you.
+What you're taking on is really not a renewal of your identity but actually a renewal of your anonymity."

 Influences

-Walcott said his writing was influenced by the work of the American poets Robert Lowell and Elizabeth Bishop, who were also friends.
+Walcott said that his writing was influenced by the work of the American poets Robert Lowell and Elizabeth Bishop, who were also friends.